Nittai-ji

 Usually, each temple in Japan belongs to a religious sect.
-However, Nittai-ji doesn't belong to any religious sect.
+However, Nittai-ji does not belong to any religious sect.
 Every three years, 19 religious sects take their turn to dispatch a chief priest to Nittai-ji.
 Usually, the ambassador of the Kingdom of Thailand visits Nittai-ji on his birthday.

 History

 Discovery of the Buddha's relics

 In January 1898, a resident officer from Britain, William Peppe, discovered a pot of soapstone containing human bones when he was excavating a tumulus near the border of Nepal at Piprahwa.
 Some ancient lettering written on the side of the pot are thought to be dated around the 3rd century B.C.
 The script reads, “The pot of the holy remains of Buddha is enshrined with a heart of trust by wife, children, brothers and sisters, together with a Sakya clan in India, Sakya”.
 This lends support for the historicity of a traditional belief expressed in Buddhist text, which claim that after the Buddha's death, he was cremated and the ashes of his remains were divided into eight portions.
 Some of the portion given to the Sakya clan was kept at Kapilavastu.

 In the 19th century, many researchers believed the Buddha to be a product of legend.
 This discovery provided evidence for the Buddha as a historical person.
 The government of India decided to keep the pot in the Indian Museum in Kolkata and gave the ashes of the Buddha to the royal family of Thailand.
 King Chulalongkorn kept the ashes in Wat Saket and divided it into several portions as a gift to other Buddhist countries like Ceylon and Burma.

 When the minister of Japan, Manjiro Inagaki, heard the news, he requested that the king offer a portion of ashes to Japan.
 The king granted his request and presented a portion of the relics to Japan as a gift from the royal family of Thailand to the Japanese people.